Ty-node/Relay-Desk/README.md

 ### Step 2: Configure the Google Apps Script ⚙️

 1.  **Paste the Code**: If you used the template, the code is already there.
-Otherwise, paste the provided code into the script editor.
+Otherwise, paste the provided code [TicketingScript.gs] into the script editor.
 2.  **Set Script Properties (IMPORTANT)**:
     - In the Apps Script editor, go to **Project Settings** (the gear icon ⚙️ on the left).
     - Scroll down to **Script Properties** and click **Add script property**.